How to check if I am a paid up member of the association

 Membership - When Joining on line how can I pay and what are the details?

-When you join or renew through WebCollect you get two payment Options.
-The first is to pay online using your internet banking, and the second is to pay by cheque.
+When you join or renew through WebCollect you get three payment Options.
+The first is to pay online using your internet banking, the second is to pay by cheque, and the third is to pay by DD.
 You select you option when you add the subscription you require to the basket and the system will guide you and provide you with the payment details i.e. bank and sort code for internet banking, and details for whom to make the cheque payable and where to send it.

 If you have any problems or questions just e-mail email@example.com